 UFE is perfect for women who want to avoid surgery, keep their uterus, and enjoy a shorter recovery time.
 It also comes in handy for women who can’t have fibroid surgery because their OBGYN considers them a technically challenging case.

 Uterine Fibroid Embolization (UFE) is the gold standard in non-surgical uterine fibroid treatment.
-Dr. Suzanne Slonim and Dr. Uma Reddy at Fibroid Institute Dallas are the fibroid experts you need in your corner.
+Dr. Suzanne Slonim and Dr. Uma Reddy at our Dallas fibroid clinics and Dr. John Fischer at our Houston fibroid clinics are the top fibroid experts you need in your corner.
+The fibroid specialists are 100% fibroid focused.
+When it comes to fibroid treatment with UFE, experience matters.

 This information is not a substitute for professional medical advice.
 Prior to starting any new treatment or if you have questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.